cert-manager/cert-manager/design/template.md

 This section is important for producing high-quality, user-focused documentation such as release notes.

-A good summary is probably at least a paragraph in length.
+A good summary is probably around a paragraph in length.

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->